pablete-im/tap-full-aws-automation/README.md

 ## Purpose

-This project is designed to build a Tanzu Application Platform 1.4.x multicluster instances on AWS EKS that corresponds to the [Tanzu Application Platform Reference Design](https://github.com/vmware-tanzu-labs/tanzu-validated-solutions/blob/main/src/reference-designs/tap-architecture-planning.md) .
+This project is designed to build a Tanzu Application Platform 1.4.x single-cluster instance on AWS EKS that corresponds to the [Full TAP profile in the Official VMware Docs](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.4/tap/install-intro.html).

-This is 2 steps automation with minimum inputs into config files.
+This is a 2-step automation with minimum inputs into config files.
+This scripts assume that Tanzu Cluster essentials are already present in the TKG cluster.

-* **Step 1** to create all aws resources for tap like VPC , 4 eks clusters and associated security and Iam group , node etc
+* **Step 1** To create all aws resources for tap like VPC, 1 eks cluster and associated security and Iam group, node etc.
-* **Step 2** Install AWS CSI driver in all eks clusters.
-* **Step 3** to install tap profiles into eks clusters.
+* **Step 2** To install TAP full profile into a Tanzu K8S cluster.

 Specifically, this automation will build:
-- a aws VPC (internet facing)
+- A aws VPC (internet facing)
-- 4 EKS clusters named as tap-view , tap-run , tap-build,tap-iterate and associated security IAM roles and groups and nodes into aws.
+- 1 EKS cluster named as tap-full and associated security IAM roles and groups and nodes into AWS.
-- Install Tanzu Application Platform profiles such as view,run,build,iterate on Respective eks clusters.
+- Install Tanzu Application Platform full profile on the AWS EKS cluster.
 - Install Tanzu Application Platform sample demo app.

 ## AWS resources matrix